-Guidance summary for AdventureWorks Shopper (Windows Store business apps using C#, XAML, and Prism)
+Developer guidance summary and checklists for Windows Store business apps using C#, XAML, and Prism

-After you download the code, see Getting started with AdventureWorks Shopper for instructions on how to compile and run the reference implementation, as well as understand the Microsoft Visual Studio solution structure.
+After you download the code, see Getting started using Prism for the Windows Runtime for instructions on how to compile and run the reference implementation, as well as understand the Microsoft Visual Studio solution structure.

 - Extensible Application Markup Language (XAML)